Dimezis/BlurView/README.md

     float radius = 20f;

     View decorView = getWindow().getDecorView();
-    //ViewGroup you want to start blur from.
+    // ViewGroup you want to start blur from.
 Choose root as close to BlurView in hierarchy as possible.
     ViewGroup rootView = (ViewGroup) decorView.findViewById(android.R.id.content);

+    // Optional:
-    //Set drawable to draw in the beginning of each blurred frame (Optional).
+    // Set drawable to draw in the beginning of each blurred frame.
-    //Can be used in case your layout has a lot of transparent space and your content
+    // Can be used in case your layout has a lot of transparent space and your content
-    //gets kinda lost after after blur is applied.
+    // gets a too low alpha value after blur is applied.
     Drawable windowBackground = decorView.getBackground();

     blurView.setupWith(rootView)
-           .setFrameClearDrawable(windowBackground)
+           .setFrameClearDrawable(windowBackground) // Optional
            .setBlurAlgorithm(new RenderScriptBlur(this))
            .setBlurRadius(radius)
            .setBlurAutoUpdate(true)